 Obligations with Auto Recalls When Buying a Used Car in Massachusetts

 When deciding to buy a car, there are a lot of factors to consider.
 While price and aesthetics are important, safety should be a car shopper’s biggest concern.
 This is particularly true in light of the fact that 2014 was the worst year on record for car product recalls.
-2014 saw major car companies recalling millions of cars due to airbag malfunctions, poor seatbelt designs, ignition switch issues, and more.
+2014 saw major car companies recalling millions of cars due to airbag malfunctions, poor seatbelt designs, ignition switch issues, flat tire, and more.
 If you are in the market for a new car, particularly a used car, be sure you understand what obligations fall on the seller, and what risks the consumer is taking when purchasing a vehicle from a third party.

 Product Recalls in the Automotive Industry